OpenTranslationBible/open-bible/en-GB/43.John/md/john-19.md

 ## John 19:8

-When Pilate heard this statement, he was even more afraid.
+Upon hearing this, Pilate became even more fearful.

 ## John 19:9